 How do these figures compare with the current subsidy regime?
-In the UK, £3.1 billion was spent in the last year of agricultural subsidies under the CAP, with only £400 million of that being for agri-environment schemes.
-Most of the remainder was 'basic payments' paid by hectarage, benefiting the largest landholders and contributing little to environmental protection.
-Estimates for the national average of basic payments were around £230 per ha in 2017, well below most of the enhanced figures above.
+In the UK, £3.1 billion was spent in the last year on agricultural subsidies under the CAP, with only £400 million of that being for agri-environment schemes.
+Most of the remainder is 'basic payments' paid by hectarage, benefiting the largest landholders and contributing little to environmental protection.
+Estimates for the national average of basic payments are around £230 per ha in 2017, well below most of the enhanced figures above.

-Since this includes arable land, perhaps the best comparator is with non-moorland upland SDA ('Severely Disadvantaged Areas' - this is a land productivity rather than a social/economic designation) which received 178 euros (£155) in 2017 and upland SDA moorland which received 50 euros (£43) with small 'greening' supplements payable for both58.
+Since this includes arable land, perhaps the best comparator is with non-moorland upland SDA ('Severely Disadvantaged Areas' - this is a land productivity rather than a social/economic designation) which received 178 euros (£155) in 2017 and upland SDA moorland which received 50 euros (£43) with small 'greening' supplements payable for both.

-However, if our proposed 'public money for public good' system seems unduly generous compared with old-style CAP subsidies, consider that some of the 'Countryside Stewardship' payments available from public funds under the previous system were very much comparable: for example, £640 per ha was payable for planting winter food for seed-eating birds, £511 for a nectar flower mix for pollinators and £524 for nesting plots for curlew and lapwing59.
+However, if our proposed 'public money for public good' system seems generous compared with CAP subsidies, consider that some of the 'Countryside Stewardship' payments available from public funds are very much comparable: for example, £640 per ha is payable for planting winter food for seed-eating birds, £511 for a nectar flower mix for pollinators and £524 for nesting plots for curlew and lapwing.

-To compare this with the financial returns from more productive arable systems, the gross margin for feed wheat was reported at £744 per hectare in 2018, and for winter oilseed rape it was £662.60 Unlike our proposed payments for rewilding, these take costs into account, and are significantly higher than most basic ecosystem restoration payments.
-Even so, as stated earlier this report advances suggestions for only one part of a new agricultural support system, while the government is proposing to support food production in other ways, such as incentivising productivity growth.
+To compare this with the financial returns from more productive arable systems, the gross margin for feed wheat was reported at £744 per hectare in 2018, and for winter oilseed rape it was £662.
+Unlike our proposed payments for rewilding, these take costs into account, and are significantly higher than most basic ecosystem restoration payments.
+Even so, as stated earlier this report does not claim to propose an entire replacement agricultural subsidy system and the government may wish to support food production in other ways, such as through price volatility support, incentivising productivity growth and trade tariffs.

 Another test of viability might be an overall costing.
-Allowing natural forest regeneration on 2.8 million ha of land currently used for low species-diversity grassland would, under the lowest tier of our proposed payment system, cost about £1.16 billion per year, about half of previous CAP spending.
-Adding the majority of the UK's peatlands and heaths, covering about another 2.2 million ha, would raise the cost by another £640 million.
-Adding also 2.2 million ha of species-rich grassland, would add another £315 million to the annual cost.
-This totals £2.1 billion, substantially less than the previous CAP system.
+Allowing natural forest regeneration on 2 million ha of land currently used for low species-diversity grassland would, under the lowest tier of our proposed payment system, cost about £1 billion per year, a third of current CAP spending overall.
+Adding the majority of the UK's peatlands and heaths, covering about another 2 million ha, would raise the cost by another £584 million.
+Adding also 2 million ha of species-rich grassland would add another £288 million to the annual cost.
+This totals £1.9 billion, about two thirds of the current CAP system.

 It is important to note that this would be for a drastically improved environmental outcome: all three land types in this example are frequently degraded and losing both carbon and biodiversity.
-And the public subsidies paid in the past often incentivised further damage rather than restoration.
-This £2.1 billion would support the sequestration of 28.9 million tonnes of CO_2 equivalent per year in new native woodlands, 7.9 million tonnes of CO_2 equivalent per year in species-rich grasslands and 16.1 million tonnes of CO_2 equivalent per year in peatlands and heaths.
-(See endnotes for calculations61.)
-Together these represent 53 million tonnes of CO_2 equivalent per year of carbon sequestration potential - 12% current UK emissions - all for substantially less than the price of the former CAP system.
+And the public subsidies currently paid often act to damage rather than restore them.
+This £1.9 billion would support the sequestration of 25.6 million tonnes of CO2 equivalent per year in new native woodlands, 7.2 million tonnes of CO2 equivalent per year in species-rich grasslands and 14.6 million tonnes of CO2 equivalent per year in peatlands and heaths.
+(These figures are derived by multiplying the hectarages above with the carbon sequestration figures assumed for each ecosystem and used to calculate the payable subsidies.)
+Together these represent 47.4 million tonnes of CO2 equivalent per year of carbon sequestration potential - just over a tenth of current UK emissions - for roughly two thirds of the price of the current CAP system.